 The laid back vibe continues if you head a few minutes south to Pass-A-Grille at the southern end of the island.
 Here you can find another great beach along the gulf and even a Dog Beach on the intercostal side.

 The first time Joel and I visited we took the scenic route and walked the beach from The Don Cesar Hotel all the way down to Paradise Grille.
 This is a beachfront restaurant with great views of the Gulf of Mexico and tasty food and beverages.
 We definitely recommend trying the fish tacos, and the drinks were reasonably priced to our surprise!

-We are big fans of earning points on our Chase Southwest Airlines Credit Card to use for trips like this one!
-In fact we used our points we earned from using our Chase Southwest Credit Card to cover one of our flights on our recent stay in Florida’s Suncoast.
+We are big fans of earning points on our Chase Sapphire Preferred Credit Card to use for trips like this one!
+In fact we used our points to cover one of our flights on our recent stay in Florida’s Suncoast.
 Use our link to sign up and get a ton of bonus points to use on your next trip.